AndrewRadev/qftools.vim/README.md

 :Qfappend Ack UserCollaborator
 ```

 This will add the new search results to the end of the quickfix list, instead of replacing it.
-You could also put swap the order by using `:Qfprepend`:
+You could also swap the order by using `:Qfprepend`:

 ``` vim
 :Ack ProjectCollaborator